jccd-es/docker-phpmyadmin-env/README.md

 ## Notes

 - Ensure that the MySQL server is accessible from the machine running Docker.
-- The phpMyAdmin instance listens on port 8080 by default.
-You can change this in the `docker-compose.yml` file if needed.
+- The phpMyAdmin instance listens on port 8081 by default.
+You can change this in the `.env` file if needed.

-## License

-This project is licensed under the MIT License.